Apra487/BlackBoard-AutoLogger/README.md

 node server.js setup
 ```

--   It will ask for your weekly timetable, which you need to provide.Don't worry the it is very interactive and you'll have no problem setting it up
+-   It will ask for your weekly timetable, which you need to provide.Don't worry it is very interactive and you'll have no problem setting it up

 ## How to use?